 In addition to the penalty provisions, interest at statutory rates generally applies to underpayments of tax and, in general, interest cannot be abated.

 Tax audit process

 Generally, the US tax system is based on a voluntary self-assessment of tax; however, many large and mid-size businesses are under continuous audit by the IRS and state tax authorities.
 The audits may include the review of the entire list of taxes for which the business is liable.
-Smaller businesses and persons with lower incomes are generally subject to audit on a more selective, and random basis, and subject to more limited examinations focused on only some of the issues on the return.
+Smaller businesses and persons with lower incomes are generally subject to audit on a more selective, and random, basis and to more limited examinations focused on only some of the issues on the return.